The Best State Parks Near Orlando

 Colt Creek State Park is about 1 hour and 10 minutes southwest of Orlando.
 The 5,000 acres contain 15 miles of hiking trails.

-As you hike those trails, you may spot American alligators, otters, and deer.
+You may spot American alligators, otters, and deer as you hike those trails.
 Birds and butterflies can also be seen flying around.

 Little Big Econ State Forest